-58 Legislative text Article 21 - Requirements relating to standardisation 21.9...The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+58 Legislative text

+Article 21 - Requirements relating to standardisation

+21.9 The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-STS criteria 58.
-The transaction documentation shall clearly specify the priorities of payment, Verified?
-Yes PCS Comment See Condition 6 "Priority of Payments" in "Transaction Overview" and the same provisions as contained in the Terms and Conditions of the Notes.
-See in particular Condition 6.1 (Pre Trigger Notice Priority of Payments) and Condition 6.2 (Post Trigger Notice Priority of Payments).
-PCS has reviewed the relevant documents to satisfy itself that these criteria are met.
+STS criteria

+58. The transaction documentation shall clearly specify the priorities of payment,

+Verified?
+Yes

+PCS Comment

+See section 5.2, Priority of Payments.

+PCS has reviewed the underlying document to satisfy itself that this criterion is met.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

+EDA Final yan ADOD OTO Outbelings

+EBA Final non-ABCP STS Guidelines

-Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+59 Legislative text Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.
-STS criteria 59.
+STS criteria StS criteria 59.
 The transaction documentation shall clearly specify the events which trigger changes in such priorities of payment.
-Verified?
-PCS Comment See Condition 12 setting out the Trigger Events that trigger changes in the PoP to be applied.
-See also the definitions of "Priority Event One", "Priority Event Two" and "Priority Event Three" and refer to point 45 above.
+Yes Verified?
+Yes PCS Comment Section 4.1, Terms and Conditions, Condition 10 Events of Default.
 PCS has reviewed the relevant documents to satisfy itself that these criteria are met.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines Conditions Conditions